llmsresearch/scone/README.md

 1. **Decoupled Input and Output Embeddings**: SCONE retains the original vocabulary for output (logits) while introducing embeddings for frequent n-grams (f-grams) for input.

-2. **Contextualized Embeddings**: These embeddings provide contextualized representation for each input token and are learned with a separate model during training.
+2. **Contextualized Embeddings**: These embeddings provide a contextualized representation for each input token and are learned with a separate model during training.

 3. **Offloaded Storage**: During inference, embeddings are precomputed and stored in off-accelerator memory (e.g., RAM or disk) with minimal impact on inference speed.